Dr Stephanie Anderson

 Biography

 Dr Stephanie Anderson is a Lecturer in Marketing at the Adam Smith Business School.
-Stephanie holds a PhD in Marketing along with an MRes in Marketing and BA (Hons) in Marketing and Management from the University of Strathclyde.
+Stephanie holds a PhD in Marketing along with an MRes in Marketing and BA (Hons) in Marketing & Management from the University of Strathclyde.

 Research interests